-To be admitted and participate in the Co-operative Education Option, you must:
+To be admitted and participate in the Co-operative Education Option you must:

-- Be enrolled in 3 program courses (minimum 9 credits) or more, not including BUSM 1310; - Achieve and maintain a minimum GPA of 2.6 in each term and receive no grade less than a "C" in any subject; - Successfully complete an employability assessment interview with a Co-operative Education Officer; and - Successfully complete BUSM 1310 (2 credits) with a "C" or higher.
+- Be enrolled in 3 program courses (minimum 9 credits) or more not including BUSM 2300; - Achieve and maintain a minimum GPA of 2.6 in each term; - Successfully complete an employability assessment interview with a Co-operative Education Officer; and - Complete BUSM 2300 with a "C" or higher.

-For further information, please contact the Students Affairs Coordinator in the Computer Science and Information Systems Department.
+For further information please contact the Students Affairs Coordinator in the Computer Science and Information Systems Department.